 About me

 Hi!
 I'm Emma (she/her).
-I am a third year PhD student in the Department of Linguistics at Northwestern University.
+I am a fourth year PhD Candidate in the Department of Linguistics at Northwestern University.

-My primary interests are in sociolinguistics and sociophonetics— I want to know how we convey and interpret social meaning through language, and particularly through the sounds and signs of language.
-Some areas in sociolinguistics I am particularly interested in include the race and place intersection, Asian American communities' linguistic practices, and mixed race individuals' speech.
+My primary interests are in sociolinguistics and sociophonetics— I want to know how we convey and interpret identity and social meanings through language, particularly through the sounds and signs of language.
+Some areas in sociolinguistics I am particularly interested in include prototypicality, the race and place intersection, Asian American communities' linguistic practices, and mixed race individuals' speech.

-I just completed my Qualifying Project, which was a case study investigating contextual variation in a mixed Asian and white Chicagoan's production of vowels associated with Chicagoan place identity and pan-Asian ethnic identity.
-I am currrently developing my Dissertation Prospectus, which will investigate social and linguistic variation among Chicagoland Japanese Americans.
+In 2024 I completed my Qualifying Project, a case study investigating contextual variation in a mixed Asian and white Chicagoan's production of vowels associated with Chicagoan place identity and pan-Asian American ethnic identity.
+I passed my Prospectus in Fall 2025.
+My dissertation will investigate social and linguistic variation in Chicago-area Japanese Americans, examining their production of regionally-associated vowels.
 My advisor and committee chair is Annette D'Onofrio.
 My committee members are Ann Bradlow and Lauren Hall-Lew.

-In my free time, I enjoy knitting, baking, and exploring national parks.
+In my free time, I enjoy knitting, spinning (yarn), baking, and exploring national parks.

 Research projects